NAME, HEAD OFFICE, OBJECTIVES, DURATION

 1) The Executive Committee is composed of not less than 5 (five) members and not more than 9 (nine) elected by the Assembly.
 Before the elections, the members who intend to present their candidatures must submit them to the Secretariat, indicating a choice out of three preferential roles they wish to fulfil.

-2) The Members of the Executive Committee retain their responsibilities for 3 (three) years, and are eligible for re-election.
-Only those members with a seniority of not less than three years can form part of this Committee.
+2) The Members of the Executive Committee retain their responsibilities for 3 (three) years, and are eligible for re-election and do not have any right to any compensation.
+Only those members with a seniority of not less than one year can form part of this Committee.

 4) At the meeting following the elections, the President of the Committee, under his unchallengeable judgement, will nominate a Secretary, a Treasurer and any other persons considered necessary to be in charge of the sectors.